Project 2022-02 Uniform Modeling Framework for IBR

 Background for Phase II

-The TPL-001 SARs will become a Phase II for Project 2022-02 and is not expected to be a high priority project.
-While the current Standard Drafting Team (SDT) of Project 2022-02 is working on the project, a new SAR related to TPL-001-5.1 was approved for posting by the Standards Committee (SC).
+The TPL-001 SARs are Phase II for Project 2022-02 and is not expected to be a high priority project.
+While the current Drafting Team (DT) of Project 2022-02 is working on the project, a new SAR related to TPL-001-5.1 was approved for posting by the Standards Committee (SC).
 The SC asked the current SDT to include this SAR as part of the project rather than creating a new project.
 The new SAR will address Footnote 13d issue in Standard TPL-001-5.1.

 Many areas of the North American bulk power system (BPS) continue to experience an increase in BPS-connected inverter-based resources (e.g., wind, solar photovoltaic (PV), battery energy storage systems (BESS), and hybrid power plants).
 NERC Reliability Standard TPL-001-5.1 is a foundational standard used for “establishing transmission system performance requirements within the planning horizon to develop a bulk electric system (BES) that will operate reliably over a broad spectrum of system conditions and following a wide range of probable contingencies."
 Transmission Planners (TPs) and Planning Coordinators (PCs) develop and use models of the electrical grid to perform planning assessments (e.g., steady-state, dynamic, and short-circuit) to develop corrective action plans for future reliability issues identified.
 Ensuring that the TPL-001 standard is reflective of the evolving nature of the BPS and its resource mix is paramount to ensuring reliable operation and resilience of the BPS moving forward.